WattHome-SmartHome/WattHome-Public/README.md

-# watthome_app
+# Watthome

-The watthome app, made with Flutter and a bit of love!
+The watthome app, made with Flutter and a bit of love by group 12 from Heriot Watt University!

 ## Features